nginxinc/nginx-ingress-workshops/Azure/labs/lab1/readme.md

 13.86.100.10 cafe.example.com bar.example.com dashboard.example.com grafana.example.com prometheus.example.com juiceshop.example.com
 ```

 >**Note:** All 6 hostnames are mapped to the same Loadbalancer External-IP.
-You will use the NGINX Plus Ingress Controller to route the traffic correctly in the upcoming labs.
+You will use the NGINX Ingress Controller to route the traffic correctly in the upcoming labs.
 Your External-IP address will likely be different than the example.

-## Deploy the NGINX Plus Ingress Controller Dashboard
+## Deploy the NGINX Ingress Controller Dashboard

 We will deploy a `Service` and a `VirtualServer` resource to provide access to the NGINX Plus Dashboard for live monitoring.
 NGINX Ingress [`VirtualServer`](https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/) is a [Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) used by NGINX to configure NGINX Server and Location blocks for NGINX configurations.